- Academics & Programs

 Dominican alumnae/i returning to Dominican are encouraged to continue their education at GSLIS.
 GSLIS alumnae/i are classified as:

-- Certificate-seeking students (academic credit toward a certificate, full tuition);
+- Non-degree-seeking students (academic credit toward a certificate or endorsement, full tuition and fees);

-- Graduate students-at-large (academic credit, full tuition); or
+- Graduate students-at-large (academic credit, full tuition and fees); or

 The student-at-large program offers individuals the opportunity to enroll in GSLIS classes without completing the regular admission process.